randym/axlsx/README.md

 2. Google Docs
    - Images are known to not work with google docs
    - border colors do not work
-   - Charts, for the most part, do not work.
-Google docs has some specific requirements about how the worksheet is set up to create a chart.

 3. Numbers
    - you must set 'use_shared_strings' to true